+The vlow, vhigh, trise and tfall arguments may be defined by parameter names, which must be declared and initialized by one or more Converter_Parameters subparameter.

 The corner_name entry holds the name of the external model corner being referenced, as listed under the Corner subparameter.

+The last argument, polarity, is optional.
+If present, its value must be "Inverting" or "Non-Inverting".
+If the argument is not present, "Non-Inverting" is in effect.
+The polarity argument may only be used with D_to_A converters which are connected to the d_port name D_drive.
+If the polarity argument is used, two D_to_A converter lines are required, one defined as Non-Inverting and another defined as Inverting.

 At least one D_to_A line must be present, corresponding to the “Typ” corner model, for each digital line to be converted.
 Additional D_to_A lines for other corners may be omitted.
-In this case, the typical corner D_to_A entries will apply to all model corners and the “Typ” corner_name entry may be omitted.
+In this case, the typical corner D_to_A entries will apply to all model corners and the “Typ” corner_name entry may be omitted if the polarity argument is not present.
+When the polarity argument is present, the corner_name argument must also be present.

 A_to_D:

-The A_to_D subparameter is used to generate a digital state (“0”, “1”, or “X”) based on analog voltages generated by the SPICE, Verilog-A(MS) or VHDL-A(MS) model or analog voltages present at the pad/pin.
-This allows an analog signal from the external SPICE, Verilog-A(MS) or VHDL-A(MS) circuit or pad/pin to be read as a digital signal by the simulation tool.
+The A_to_D subparameter is used to generate a digital state (“0”, “1”, or “X”) based on analog voltages generated by the SPICE, IBIS-ISS, Verilog-A(MS) or VHDL-A(MS) model or analog voltages present at the pad/pin.
+This allows an analog signal from the external SPICE, IBIS-ISS, Verilog-A(MS) or VHDL-A(MS) circuit or pad/pin to be read as a digital signal by the simulation tool.

 The A_to_D subparameter is followed by six arguments: